Skip to main content

 Flu typically starts with sudden, severe body aches, high fever, and exhaustion within hours.
 COVID often begins with a severe sore throat and progresses more gradually.
 The symptom-differentiation table above is a starting point, but a rapid flu and COVID test in the same visit gives the clearest answer.

 Yes when possible.
 A confirmed positive flu test guides treatment and protects against unnecessary antiviral use.
-If testing is delayed, we can prescribe based on a clear clinical picture during peak flu season, especially in high-risk patients.
+If testing is delayed, we can prescribe based on a clear clinical picture during peak flu season, particularly in high-risk patients.

 Xofluza is one dose instead of 10, shuts down viral replication faster, and causes less nausea.
 It is not appropriate during pregnancy or breastfeeding, where Tamiflu is still the safer option.